walidrashadx/walidrashadx/README.md

 # Hi there, I'm Walid Rashad 👋
 Welcome to my GitHub profile!
-I'm a passionate developer who loves to explore new technologies and create amazing projects.
+A passionate developer who loves to explore and learn new technologies to create amazing projects.

 ## 🚀 About Me

-- 🌱 I’m currently learning Advanced PL/SQL And JavaScript.
+- 🌱 Currently learning Advanced PL/SQL And JavaScript.
-- 👯 I’m looking to collaborate on Open Source Oracle APEX Projects
+- 👯 Looking to collaborate on Open Source Oracle APEX Projects
 - 📫 How to reach me: [waleed1600@hotmail.com](mailto:waleed1600@hotmail.com)

 ## 🛠️ Technologies & Tools